 Halfway into making these ’rounds’, I realized something.
 It was a job.
 A job that used to exist in days before I came onto the scene, when the world was a slightly more literary place.
 Or at least before all of it became digitized, relinquishing the power of the print into the depths of the past.

 Rather than dropping off copies of the New York or L.A.
 Times, however, I dropped off copies of these JIMBO TIMES.
 That’s when something else hit me: I want to make more of these rounds for The L.A.
 Storyteller.
 I want to make my own newspaper through the block!

 I know that the path towards such a dream can be quite long, but then, how could I not give it a shot?
 During all these years blogging, the power of the written word has only grown on me, convincing me once and for all that reading and writing are mediums by which a people or pueblo can become aware of their environment in ways that are invaluable to them.

 And even if Los Angeles never quite had much of a literary Intellegentsia, as Freire would say, the past doesn’t represent a world we’re confined to forever, but a possibility incumbent on those of us present to uplift for the future.

 We’ve got to do it, then, don’t we, Los Angeles?
 As with all things, one step at a time.
 We’re not afraid of a challenge when we know it’s in our veins to take it on.
 Indeed, that’s why we’re here.

 Let’s do it then.
-Let’s get literary and start our own newspaper for the block, Los Angeles.
+Let’s get literary and start our own paper for the block, right here in East Hollywood.